Broadway Dress Code: What to Wear to a Broadway Show

 The story line has changed a bit from the film, and it felt like they used their entire budget on the costumes, which are stunning, but didn’t put enough into building a truly magical set.

-Seating Tip: Sit in the Front Mezzanine for this show.
+Seating Tip: Sit in the front mezzanine for this show.
 With all the fun choreography and a special “magic” moment or two during the show, you’ll have a much better view from this angle.

 Run Time: 2 hours and 30 minutes, including one intermission.